 PSU needed the Athletic Integrity Agreement like a fish needed a bicycle.

 However, less than one year later, Mark Emmert would levy unprecedented sanctions on PSU, based on some obscure rules buried in the NCAA By-Laws which were buttressed by slim evidence provided in the now discredited Freeh Report.

 Today's decision to reduce the NCAA Sanctions is little more than a Hail Mary pass by Emmert and the BOT with the hopes of appeasing their opponents who they incorrectly accused of being part of a non-existent "football culture" at PSU.

 The opposition is not going away.
 Not until all the wrongs are righted -- more on that later.

 But what of this fallacious reasoning for the reduction of the NCAA Sanctions?

 The revised Consent Decree, below, states that the NCAA has reduced the sanctions because of the compliance and efforts toward implementation of the....Athletics Integrity Agreement.

 What is truly amazing about the "progress" that PSU made since last August is that it's ability to meet the Freeh Report recommendations for Athletics, on which the AIA is based, required them to do very little.

-While the AIA is about a dozen pages long and filled with a lot of language, the bottom line is that addresses nine (9) recommendations in the Freeh Report that were mostly unnecessary.
+While the AIA is about a dozen pages long and filled with a lot of language, the bottom line is that addresses a dozen (12) recommendations in the Freeh Report that were mostly unnecessary and unsupported by evidence.
 And when you read how PSU addressed the recommendations on the PSU Progress Web-site, released in July 2013, you will see what an "outlaw" program PSU must have been to take such drastic changes (sarcasm).